Lost-Crow23/Jenkins_CI_CD/Creating_Jenkins_Pipeline.md

 <h3>Step 2</h3>

-- SCM to, on main branch repo, SSH key link for the repository URL, and thus choose git and insert the private key which you may do within the .ssh folder or the previous created credentials
+- SCM to, on main branch repo, SSH key link for the repository URL, and thus choose git and insert the private key which you may do within the .ssh folder or the previous created credentials.

 <h3>Step 3</h3>